intuit/lean-schema/README.md

 On initial project setup and if a new version of the tool is released.

 ## When do I need to run `docker_codegen`?
-When your GraphQL queries or Intuit Schema change.
+When your GraphQL queries or GraphQL Schema change.

 ## How do I edit the Apollo command for Codegen?
 If you need to change the Apollo commands, just change the `codegen_lean` rule in the `makefile`: